Floer theory for Lagrangian cobordisms

 \subsection{Characteristic classes of endocobordisms}

-Recall that from Section \ref{sec:remarks-about-grad}, that Theorem \ref{homrigidityold} still applies in the case when the cobordism $\Sigma$ is not orientable and of Maslov number one i.e. when the Cthulhu complexes involving $\Sigma$ necessarily are \emph{ungraded}.
-In this case, we obtain exact triangles instead of long exact sequences.
+\begin{proof}[Proof of Theorem~\ref{thm:w_ivanish}] Recall from Section \ref{sec:remarks-about-grad} that Theorem \ref{homrigidityold} still applies when the cobordism $\Sigma$ is not orientable and has Maslov number one i.e. when the Cthulhu complexes involving $\Sigma$ necessarily are \emph{ungraded}.
+In this case, however, we obtain exact triangles instead of long exact sequences.

-Assume now that we are given a chord-generic \emph{orientable} Legendrian submanifold $\Lambda\subset P\times \R$ whose Chekanov-Eliashberg algebra admits an augmentation over $\Z_2$ (or, more generally, a linear $m$-dimensional representation over $\Z_2$).
-The dual statement of Part (iii) of Theorem \ref{homrigidityold} reads as follows.
-Let $\Sigma$ be an exact Lagrangian endocobordism $\Sigma$ of $\Lambda$.
-The map $(i_+^*,i_-^*):H^*(\Sigma,\mathbb{Z}_2)\rightarrow H^*(\Lambda\sqcup \Lambda,\mathbb{Z}_2)$ is injective.
-Theorem \ref{thm:w_ivanish} is an immediate corollary of this and of the naturality of characteristic classes.
-In turn, it implies the following: \begin{Cor} If $\Lambda$ is orientable (respectively, spin), and that it admits an augmentation into a finite-dimensional algebra, then any exact endocobordism $\Sigma$ of $\Lambda$ is orientable (respectively, spin) as well. \end{Cor} This result can be seen as a generalisation of the result of Capovilla-Searle and Traynor, see \cite[Theorem 1.2]{NonorLagcobbetLegknots}.
-The proof of Theorem \ref{thm:w_ivanish} for Pontryagin classes follows similarly assuming that $\Lambda$ is spin.
+The dual statement of Part (iii) of Theorem \ref{homrigidityold} reads as follows: let $\Sigma$ be an exact Lagrangian endocobordism of $\Lambda$, the map $(i_+^*,i_-^*):H^*(\Sigma,\mathbb{Z}_2)\rightarrow H^*(\Lambda\sqcup \Lambda,\mathbb{Z}_2)$ is injective.
+Theorem \ref{thm:w_ivanish} is then an immediate corollary of this and of the naturality of characteristic classes.
+Theorem \ref{thm:w_ivanish} for the Maslov class and the Pontryagin classes follows similarly, assuming that $\Lambda$ is relatively Pin. \end{proof} Theorem \ref{thm:w_ivanish} implies the following. \begin{Cor} If $\Lambda$ is orientable (respectively, Pin) and admits an augmentation into a finite-dimensional $\Z_2$-algebra, then any exact endocobordism $\Sigma$ of $\Lambda$ is orientable (respectively, Pin) as well. \end{Cor} This result can be seen as a generalisation of the result of Capovilla-Searle and Traynor, see \cite[Theorem 1.2]{NonorLagcobbetLegknots}.